Predicting The Los Lakers Wins And Loss Record Game By Game: This Could Be One Of The Worst Lakers Seasons Ever

 Date: Wednesday, January 18

-Needed a win to keep their positivity alive, thank goodness the Kings are in town.
+They needed a win to keep their positivity alive; thank goodness the Kings are in town.
 The Lakers can enjoy a two-game winning streak by thumping the Kings.
 The team will be in the same realm as the Lakers in the basement of the conference standings.

 Los Angeles Lakers vs. Memphis Grizzlies - Loss